JamisHoo/UDP-Echo/README.md

 UDP-Echo may be executed with various command-line switches to enable special operational modes.
 For example, options include specifying the packet size of the probe, automatic repeated operation for sending a specified count of probes, and setting receiving timeouts.

+This utility only supports Linux and OS X.

 ##Message format

 <table class="wikitable" style="float: right; margin-left: 1.5em; margin-right: 0; margin-top: 0; text-align: center;">